-Tourists and business traveller need a visa for Sri Lanka.
-Travellers with a European, UK, or Irish passport can easily apply for an ETA Sri Lanka aanvragenonline.
+Tourists and business travellers need a visa for Sri Lanka.
+Travellers with a European, UK, or Irish passport can easily apply for an ETA Sri Lanka online.
 With this electronic travel permit, they are allowed to travel to Sri Lanka once for a maximum stay of 30 days.
 After arriving in Sri Lanka, the visa can be extended to up to 90 days, one time.
 To apply for the visa, you do not yet need to have booked a flight.
 However, once you arrive in Sri Lanka, you need to be able to show a ticket for your return flight or transit flight, and be able to prove that you have sufficient financial resources to pay for your stay in Sri Lanka.

-If you have a different travel purpose than tourism, you should check the Sri Lanka visa requirements.
+If you have a different travel purpose other than tourism, you should check the Sri Lanka visa requirements.